-Free on board is one of the trade terms that start with the word ‘free.’
+Free on board is one of the trade terms that start with the word ‘free’ but have a different meaning compare to Free Carrier or Free Alongside Ship.
 It indicates whether there is a liability that either a seller or a buyer has for damaged or destroyed goods during the delivery.
-The FOB means that the risks belong to the buyer during the shipping of the goods.
+Based on International Chamber of Commerce or ICC, FOB means that the risks belong to the buyer during the shipping of the goods.
 The seller also bears the risks when the goods get to their destination or “FOB destination.”
 It still applies until the goods are sent to and accepted by the buyer.

 Then, how does free on board or FOB work?

 Imagine that you own a clothing company that produces jeans.
 You sell those jeans to retailers, like famous shops at the mall.
 If you ship those jeans to the shops by using the term “FOB shipping point,” the shops that buy your jeans has the liability for all potential loss while the goods are still in transit.
 Since anything – including bad ones – can happen while the goods are still in transit, it is the seller’s responsibility to purchase insurance.
 The insurance is for protection on the goods or shipment while they are still in transit.